rmarji/AI-Principles-Book/content/chapters/chapter-5.md

 The transformation ahead is significant but achievable.
 Organizations that approach it systematically, building capability through practice and learning, will find themselves well-positioned for whatever the next chapter of AI development brings.

 In the next chapter, we turn to one of the most powerful applications of well-designed workflows: making aligned decisions at scale.
-With proper transitions in place, AI can help leaders make better, faster, less biased decisions across their entire scope of responsibility—multiplying not just productivity but judgment quality itself.
+With proper transitions in place, AI can help leaders make better, faster, less biased decisions across their entire scope of responsibility-multiplying not just productivity but judgment quality itself.

 ## Summary